w3f/Grants-Program/applications/klevoya_fuzzer.md

 #### Scope

-In this grant we will focus on fuzzing of WASM smart contracts only.
-In the future we plan to expand the fuzzer to include fuzzing of Substrate Runtimes; we plan to seek a separate grant for that activity.
+In this grant we will only focus on fuzzing of WASM smart contracts.

+In the future we plan to expand the fuzzer to include fuzzing of custom (i.e. developed by third-party developers) Substrate Runtimes; we plan to seek a separate grant for that activity.

 **_In scope:_**
-- Implementation of a Substrate Smart contract model for integration with our generic WASM bytecode fuzzer
+- Implementation of a Substrate Smart contract model for integration with our generic WASM bytecode fuzzer.
+The model will be API compatible with the Contracts pallet with the underlying logic being mocked as much as possible (in order to reduce the maintenance of the model in response to future changes to the Contracts pallet)
 - Development of scheme to detect simple logic bugs
 - Finetune performance of fuzzing engine

 **_Out of scope:_**
+- No fuzzing of the Substrate Contracts pallet
 - No Substrate Runtime fuzzing
 - No fuzzing of non-WASM smart contracts (e.g. smart contracts that target the Substrate EVM Pallet)